 Every Member shall be entitled, within the time period prescribed under Section 74 of the Ordinance, without payment, to one (1) certificate for all of the shares registered in his name, or upon paying such fee as the Board may from time to time determine, to several certificates, each for one or more shares.
 Every certificate of shares shall specify and denote the number of shares in respect of which it is issued, and the amount paid thereon.
-In respect of a share or shares held jointly by several persons, the Company shall not be bound to issue more than one certificate and delivery of the share certificate to anyone of the joint holders shall be sufficient delivery to all.
+In respect of a share or shares held jointly by several persons, the Company shall not be bound to issue more than one certificate and delivery of thesi share certificate to anyone of the joint holders shall be sufficient delivery/to all.

-12. Issue of Duplicate Certificate
+Issue of Duplicate Certificate 12.

-If any certificate is worn-out, defaced or rendered useless, then upon production thereof to the Board, the Board may order the same to be canceled and may is use is used new certificate in lieu thereof, and if any certificate is lost or destroyed, then no proof thereof to the satisfaction of the Board and on such indemnity as the Board decins adequate being given, a new certificate in lieu thereof may be issued mysuch and fee as may be prescribed by the Board including payment of expenses incurred by the Company in investigating title.
+If any certificate is worn-out, defaced or rendered useless, then upon producti thereof to the Board, the Board may order the same to be canceled and may issue a new certificate in lieu thereof, and if any certificate is lost or destroyed, then on proof or thereof to the satisfaction of the Board and on such indemnity as the Board deems adequate being given, a new certificate in lieu thereof may be issued on such terms and fee as may be prescribed by the Board including payment of expenses incurred by the Company in investigating title.